The best Lightning cable of 2021 | CNN Underscored

 Anker’s latest cable is called the Powerline III Flow, no doubt because of the cable’s unparalleled flexibility.
 Unlike the typical hard rubber you tend to find in charging cables, the Powerline III flow uses an incredibly soft silica gel, and flexes freely in a way no other cable we tested could match.

-They also claim it’s their most durable cable yet, despite its flexibility — and it seemed to stand up to normal use in our tests.
-It comes in both three foot and six foot variants, with five colors to choose from — though unlike Anker’s other cables, it only has an 18-month warranty.
+The brand also claims the cable is its most durable yet, despite its flexibility — and it seemed to stand up to normal use in our tests.
+It comes in both 3-foot and 6-foot variants, with five colors to choose from — though unlike Anker’s other cables, it only has an 18-month warranty.
 Our top pick, the Powerline II, offers a lifetime warranty.

-There’s just one downside: Native Union only seems to offer these cables in 10-foot lengths, which charged our test devices five to 10 minutes slower than more typical four-to-six foot cables.
+There’s just one downside: Native Union only seems to offer these cables in 10-foot lengths, which charged our test devices five to 10 minutes slower than more typical 4- to 6-foot cables.
 If speed isn’t of the essence, though, the practical design here may be well worth that small sacrifice.
 There is a USB-C version for faster charging as well, though we didn’t test that model ourselves.

 Anker Powerline+ II Lightning Cable ($20.99; amazon.com)